 The North Carolina Department of Information Technology's Broadband Infrastructure Office (BIO), as authorized under S.L.
 2018-5, and amended by S.L.
 2019-230 and S.L.
-2020-97, is providing grants to private providers of broadband services to facilitate the deployment of broadband service to unserved areas of the state.
-The Growing Rural Economies with Access to Technology (GREAT) Program Special Supplementary Round funds eligible projects in eligible economically distressed counties.
+2020-97, is providing grants to private providers of broadband services to facilitate the deployment of broadband service to unserved areas of Caswell County in this special grant round.